Cydectin (topical moxidectin)

 Members of the CPL Facebook group state that the purple stain only lasts 2-3 days

-General considerations: wear appropriate PPE (personal protective equipment), patch test if necessary, beware horses can have individual sensitivities/reactions to any active ingredient.
-ALWAYS CONSULT YOUR VET FOR NEW MEDICATIONS.
+General considerations: wear appropriate PPE (personal protective equipment), gloves, patch test if necessary, beware horses can have individual sensitivities/reactions to any topical product.